CONP-PCNO/conp-dataset/.github/CONTRIBUTING.md

 is up-to-date.
 3. Edit your local clone, and commit your changes using `datalad save`.
 4. Push your changes to your fork using `datalad publish`.
+5. Get a DOI for your dataset.
-5. Open a pull request (PR) to the main repository.
+6. Open a pull request (PR) to the main repository.
-For steps 3. and 4., see detailed instructions in the sections below.
+For steps 3., 4. and 5., see detailed instructions in Section "Adding data" below.

 If you are not familiar with
 these steps, we suggest to read [GitHub documentation](https://help.github.com/en),